orthorhombic/xmp_editing/README.md

 python generate_crop_xmp.py
 ```

+The file workflow to handle rotated images is to process the rotation/tagging in digikam prior to loading files into darktable.

+For importing into darktable (as of 4.8), the "preferences>storage>create xmp files" seting must be set to "on import" and the "preferences>lighttable>thumbnails>use raw file..." must be set to never for the settings to load from XMP.
+Upon opening the files in darktable, the files must be cycled through the darkroom module to update the darktable xmp with the appropriate metadata.

 ## Todo

 - refine the sql query to avoid getting multiple rows if there are virtual copies